giridhar122/giridhar122/README.md

 ### 👨‍💻 About Me

-I'm a final-year Computer Science student at **[Your University Name]** with a deep passion for building intelligent solutions that solve real-world problems.
+I'm a final-year Computer Science student at **Amrita Vishwa Vidyapeetham** with a deep passion for building intelligent solutions that solve real-world problems.
 My primary interests lie in **Artificial Intelligence**, **Data Science**, and **efficient problem-solving**.
 I enjoy diving into complex datasets, uncovering patterns, and developing algorithms that can drive meaningful impact.

 - 🎓 Currently pursuing my B.Tech in Computer Science and Engineering.
 - 🌱 Actively diving deeper into **Machine Learning**, focusing on areas like Natural Language Processing and predictive modeling.